davidcarboni/restolino/README.md

 Restolino takes more away (Servlets, Filters, Context, etc.) than it adds.
 If you trust Jetty and want to make simple things freely, Restolino will probably work for you. (see also [http://stackoverflow.com/questions/16063576/lightweight-servlet-container-for-production-use](http://stackoverflow.com/questions/16063576/lightweight-servlet-container-for-production-use))

+#### Is it good enough for commercial projects?

+I used Restolino to implement a significant [Alpha](https://www.gov.uk/service-manual/phases/alpha.html) project for the UK government.
+The focus was creating a working prototype, speed of iteration was very important.
+The best thing about Restolino on this project was that nobody talked about Restolino - it stayed out of the way and never became the conversation.

 #### Can I switch to Jersey for production?

 Yes.
 Restolino intentionally doesn't stray too far from JAX-RS.
 If you add `@Path(<classname>)` to your classes and `@Context` to your `HttpServletRequest` and `HttpServletResponse` method parameters, your code should slot straight in to a Jersey application.